Approval-Based Apportionment

 As we have seen, several initially promising portioning methods fail to compose to a rule that satisfies EJR\@.
 One reason is that these portioning methods are happy to assign small shares to several parties.
 The apportionment method may round several of those small shares down to zero seats.
 This can lead to a failure of EJR when not enough parties obtain a seat.
 It is difficult for an apportionment method to avoid this behavior since the portioning step obscures the relationships between different parties that are apparent from the approval ballots of the voters.

-Majoritarian portioning is designed to maximize the size of parties.
-Thus, it tends to avoid the problem we have identified.
-While it fails the strong representation axioms that Nash portioning satisfies, this turns out not be crucial: Composing majoritarian portioning with any apportionment method satisfying lower quota yields an EJR rule.
-If we use an apportionment method that is also committee monotonic, such as D'Hondt or the quota method, we obtain a \pa rule that satisfies both EJR and committee monotonicity.\footnote{As long as the apportionment method is computable in polynomial time (which is the case for D'Hondt and the quota method), the same holds for the resulting \pa rule.}
+Since majoritarian portioning maximizes the seat allocations to the largest parties, it tends to avoid the problem we have just identified.
+While it fails the strong representation axioms that Nash portioning satisfies, this turns out not to be crucial: Composing majoritarian portioning with any apportionment method satisfying lower quota yields an EJR rule.
+If we use an apportionment method that is also committee monotonic, such as D'Hondt or the quota method, we obtain a \pa rule that satisfies both EJR and committee monotonicity.

 \begin{theorem} Let $M$ be a committee monotonic apportionment method satisfying lower quota.
 Then, the \pa rule composing majoritarian portioning and $M$ satisfies EJR and committee monotonicity. \end{theorem} \begin{proof} Consider a \pa election $(N,P,A,k)$ and let $r$ be the outcome of majoritarian portioning applied to $(N,P,A)$.
 Let $N_1, N_2, \dots$ and $p_1, p_2, \dots$ be the voter groups and parties in the construction of majoritarian portioning, so that $r(p_j) = |N_j|/n$ for all $j$.